rob-blackbourn/jetblack-duckdb-react/README.md

       return
     }

-    // Do something with the duckdb
+    // Do something with duckdb.

   }, [loading, db, error])